All TPA-related email and questions should be directed to: firstname.lastname@example.org

 TPA Forms, Documents, Permission Forms, and Video Tutorials

-TPA forms, benchmarks, permission forms, a printable version of this semester's schedule, and all video tutorials are located here.
+TPA forms, benchmarks, permission forms, a printable version of this semester's schedule, and all video tutorials are now housed on the TPA Orientation Site on Taskstream.

 Teacher Performance Expectations